core-wg/comi/draft-ietf-core-comi.md

 ~~~~
 {: artwork-align="left"}

-Lists of encoded values may become prohibitively long.
-It is discouraged
+The list of data nodes may become prohibitively long.
-to provide long lists of objects on discovery.
 Therefore, it is recommended
-that details about management objects are discovered by reading the YANG
+to discover the details about the YANG modules implemented by reading
-module information stored in for example the "ietf-comi-yang-library" module
+a YANG module library (e.g. "ietf-comi-yang-library" ad defined by {{I-D.veillette-core-yang-library}}).

-{{I-D.veillette-core-yang-library}}.
-The resource "/mod.uri" is used to retrieve
-the location of the YANG module library.
+The resource "/mod.uri" is used to retrieve the location of the YANG module library.

-The module list can be stored locally on each server, or remotely on a different
+This library can be stored locally on each server, or remotely on a different
 server.
 The latter is advised when the deployment of many servers are identical.

-The following example show the URI of a local instance of container modules-state
+The following example shows the URI of a local instance of container modules-state
 (SID=1802) as defined in {{I-D.veillette-core-yang-library}}.

 ~~~~